-I think nothing quite conjures up the cinematic image of a long, lazy summery picnic better than a peach pie.
+I think nothing quite conjures up the cinematic image of a long, lazy summery picnic better than a peach and ginger pie.
 Something about the idea of sweet, buttery pastry combined with fresh juicy peaches, served with a big dollop of fresh cream or ice cream is so wonderfully American it practically speaks with a southern drawl.

 I’ve combined the peaches here with nutmeg and ginger which I find lifts the flavour of the fruit from ordinary to truly delicious.
 If you fancy though you could use cinnamon instead, or leave the peaches pure and unadulterated.

 Do make sure to use beautifully ripe, strongly scented peaches for best results.
 I like to buy mine and leave them in a bowl on the counter for a few days until they are perfectly ripe and ready.